High Evolutionary Reading Order, 1966-Present: Herbert Wyndham

 FF #3-5 (2011)

-The Future Foundation kids are taken to meet
+The Future Foundation kids are taken to meet the High Evolutionary.

 1st appearance: Forever City/Lost City